sagemath/trac_to_gh/Issue 3291.md

 # Issue 3291: [with patch, needs review] pbuild doesn't properly compile mwrank.so on some systems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3291

 Original creator: gfurnish